opsschool/curriculum/networking_101.rst

    today's production networks, is described in :rfc:`791`.
 Its successor, IP version 6 (IPv6) is described in :rfc:`2460`.
 Both protocols utilize addresses that are hierarchical in nature, providing for a *network* portion of the address space, and also a *host* portion within the network.

+   There are also two control protocols included in this layer; namely, the "Internet Control Message Protocol" ("ICMP") as described in :rfc:`792`, and "Internet Group Management Protocol" ("IGMP"), as described in :rfc:`1112`.
+The ICMP protocol provides for Layer 3 device control messaging, and among other uses, allows small test packets to be sent to a destination for troubleshooting purposes, such as those used by the ubiquitous ``ping`` utility.
+The IGMP protocol is used to manage multicast groups, which implements "one-to-many" packet sending between interested systems.

 *  Layer 4 - Transport layer

    The transport layer is where things really start to get interesting for the systems administrator.
-It is at the transport layer that the Transmission Control Protocol (TCP), User Datagram Protocol (UDP), and Internet Control Message Protocol (ICMP) are defined.
+It is at the transport layer that the Transmission Control Protocol (TCP), and the User Datagram Protocol (UDP) are defined.
    The TCP and UDP protocols allow data to be sent from one system to another using simple "socket" APIs that make it just as easy to send text across the globe as it is to write to a file on a local disk - a technological miracle that is often taken for granted.
-The ICMP protocol provides for Layer-3 device control messaging, and among other uses, allows small test packets to be sent to a destination for troubleshooting purposes, such as those used by the ubiquitous ``ping`` utility.

 *  Layer 5 - Session layer